tripl-ai/arc/README.md

 To generate the documentation you need to download [Hugo](https://gohugo.io/) to `/docs-src` and run `./hugo` in that  directory.
 The `/docs` directory is the output of the docuementation generation and should not be edited by hand.
 The `/docs` directory is automatically published by the Github Pages process on commit.

+You can also generate documentation for previous version by checking out a previous tag (`git checkout tags/1.3.0`) and running `hugo server` from the `/docs-src` directory.

 ## Contributing

 If you have suggestions of additional components or find issues that you believe need fixing then please raise an issue.
 An issue with a test case is even more appreciated.